 What Are the Potential Risks?

 While CBD is generally considered safe, there are some potential risks associated with using CBD to help with sleep:

-- Drug interactions: CBD can interact with certain medications, including antidepressants, antipsychotics, and blood thinners.
-It's important to discuss the use of CBD with a healthcare professional if you are taking any medications.
+Drug interactions: CBD can interact with certain medications, potentially leading to adverse effects or reduced effectiveness of the medication.
+It is important to consult with a healthcare professional before starting CBD, especially if you are taking other medications.